The Enchanted World: "Fall of Camelot" (1986, )

 The brother of the two knights slain by Lancelot was Gawain.
 He had been a knight to King Arthur for years and was one of Arthur's most trusted allies.
 Gawain's anger for Lancelot was deep and insatiable.
 Nothing would end his anger except the death of Lancelot.
 Arthur, who now controlled many fewer knights than before, could not risk losing his greatest ally, so, Arthur and his remaining troops camped around the stronghold where Lancelot now lived in France.
 Guinevere had long since been returned to Camelot after Lancelot vowed to all that no affair had ever taken place.
-Guinevere was safe because of Lancelot's lie, but Gawain's anger was still demanded that Lancelot die.
+Guinevere was safe because of Lancelot's lie, but Gawain's anger still demanded that Lancelot die.
 The siege lasted weeks.
 During the siege, Arthur received a note that said that Mordred had told the people that Arthur had died in battle and that Mordred was now King.
 The note also said that Mordred had vowed to take Guinevere as his wife.

 Arthur immediately returned to Camelot with all of his forces.
 There was a great battle in which Gawain, Arthur and Mordred were slain.
 Mordred killed Arthur and as he died, Arthur's stroke also killed his son Mordred.